-In society there is a need to know if current forestry practices are sustainable, that is if current weathering provides enough base cations to at least balance their export by forestry.
-The role of weathering in maintaining base cation balance in Swedish forest soils has been examined in several previous studies (Sverdrup and Rosén, 1998; Akselsson et al., 2007).
-A regional-scale study on Swedish forest soils found that, in parts of Sweden, base cation losses can occur at rates that lead to very low base saturation of the soils, possibly leading to negative effects on e.g. soil fertility and runoff water quality within one forest rotation (Akselsson et al., 2007).
-Base cation depletion in the soil was found to be more frequent after whole-tree harvesting than stem-only harvesting, especially for Norway spruce, with deficits being more common in southern than in northern (boreal) Sweden.
+Akselsson et al., 2007).
+A regional-scale study on Swedish forest soils found that, in parts of Sweden, base cation losses can occur at rates that lead to very low base saturation of the soils, possibly leading to negative effects on soil fertility and runoff water quality within just one forest rotation (Akselsson et al., 2007).
+In their study, base cation depletion in the soil was found to be more common after whole-tree harvesting than stem-only harvesting, especially for Norway spruce, with deficits being more common in southern than in northern (boreal) Sweden.